SplunkTrust/slackbot_responses/README.md

 `!eol` - Splunk Software Support Policy, including End of Support information

 `!eval` - Eval functions
+`!join` - Post on how to compare fields over muiltple sourcetypes without using `join`, `append`, or a subsearch

 `!masa` - The Masa diagram of Splunk pipelines and processors